 Why is the breed of your dog important?
-There are exceptions but in general some dog breeds are more likely to have predatory tendencies.
-These canines may be more likely tp chase cats than others.
+There are exceptions, but in general, some dog breeds are more likely to have predatory tendencies.
+These canines may be more likely to chase cats than others.
 Some may say that there are dogs that love cats and dogs that love cats as a squeaky toy.
 How do you achieve détente?
-It’s a matter of planning, management and training.
+It’s a matter of planning, management, and training.

 Best Dogs for a Cat to Have

-4. Shetland Sheepdog aka Sheltie.This is an exceptionally intelligent working breed.
-He needs a job and herding cats might just be the thing.
+The Shetland Sheepdog is an exceptionally intelligent working breed.
+He needs a job, and herding cats might just be the thing.
 He’ll be glad to round up the scattered cat toys too.
-There’s a lot of grooming involved but this sweet tempered dog is well worth the trouble.
+There’s a lot of grooming involved, but this sweet-tempered dog is well worth the trouble.

 Dog Breeds to Avoid

-Hounds.
-Born to track and tree raccoons or find fox, coyote and other predators, cats could easily be mistaken for prey rather than a family member.
+For generations, people bred hounds to track and tree raccoons or find a fox, coyote, and other predators.
+Cats could easily be mistaken for prey rather than a family member.